 If you want to store the file in a different location, you have two choices: create an environment variable, or configure Apache Tomcat to identify the new location.
 The default location is C:/VirtualHold.

 For the environment variable, perform the following steps on the server that contains the VXML Interaction Server:

 - 1. Right-click My Computer and select Properties. - 2.
-(Windows 7) On the System window, click Advanced system settings in the left pane. - 3.
-On the System Properties window, select the Advanced tab, then click Environment Variables - 4.
-Under System Variables, click New... to add a new environment variable. - 5.
-Enter the Variable name as VHT_VIS_PATH.
+(Windows 7) In the System window, click Advanced system settings in the left pane.